-- If the non-legally responsible caretaker requests TANF benefits for only the children to whom the caretaker is related within the 5th degree, TANF eligibility for all of the children will be based on the income and assets of all the children only. - The non-legally responsible caretaker may choose to receive TANF benefits for only some of the children.
-The non-legally responsible caretaker may do so, provided the children being opted out are not siblings, either full, half, or step siblings to the children for whom assistance is being requested.
+- If the non-legally responsible caretaker requests TANF benefits for only the children to whom the caretaker is related within the 5th degree, TANF eligibility for those children will be based on the income and assets of the children only. - The non-legally responsible caretaker may choose to receive TANF benefits for only some of the children.
+The non-legally responsible caretaker may do so, provided the children being opted out are not siblings, either full, half, or step siblings to the children for whom assistance is being requested. - If the spouse or ex-spouse of the non-legally responsible relative resides in the home, the non-legally responsible relatives are ineligible to be included in the TANF benefit and will be designated as an ineligible caretaker.